 June and Jennifer Gibbons, known as "The Silent Twins," have been a source of curiosity ever since their bizarre story made headlines in the '80s and '90s.
 While twins are often very close, June and Jennifer took their twin bond to a whole new level.
 Born in 1963, the girls were originally from Barbados but relocated to the United Kingdom.
 The pair rarely spoke to anyone but one another and were eventually institutionalized because of their increasingly violent behavior.
 After over a decade in the Broadmoor Hospital - a maximum security psychiatric institution - the sisters calmly revealed that Jennifer had agreed to die so that June could live a normal life.
 Then, for seemingly no reason, Jennifer did just that.

-The cause of Jennifer's death has never been identified, so the fate of the silent Gibbons twins remains a mystery.
+The cause of Jennifer's death was identified as unexplainable heart failure, and the fate of the silent Gibbons twins remains a mystery.
 Due to their volatile relationship, some believe June had something to do with Jennifer's death while others think that Jennifer somehow took her own life.
 In 1986, British investigative journalists Marjorie Wallace released the true crime biography The Silent Twins, detailing the strange and powerful relationship between the girls.

 Diary Entries Reveal A Murderous Hatred

 The intense bond between June and Jennifer was not always a good one.
 In fact, the girls seemingly held a lot of disdain for one another and often wrote disturbing diary entries about their relationship.
 June once wrote that her sister was driving her insane and that she feared her greatly.
 Jennifer, on the other hand, expressed her own sentiments that seem to have foreshadowed her untimely demise.